Marwencol (film): Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 63 reviews, with an average rating of 8.4/10.
 The website's critical consensus reads, "Inspiring and fascinating, Marwencol depicts its subject with heartfelt tenderness, raising poignant questions about art and personal tragedy along the way."
 The site awarded the film its Golden Tomato Award for the best-reviewed documentary of the year.
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 82 out of 100, based on 18 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 82 out of 100, based on 18 critics, indicating "universal acclaim".

 The Los Angeles Times called the film "an exhilarating, utterly unique experience", while the Village Voice said that it's "exactly the sort of mysterious and almost holy experience you hope to get from documentaries and rarely do."
 The film was in the year-end top-10 lists of the Boston Globe, The Globe and Mail, Slate, New York magazine, The Oregonian, National Public Radio, and many others.

 The film was included in Entertainment Weeklys July 6, 2012, article "50 Best Movies You've Never Seen".
 In the 2012 Slate article and online poll, "The Golden Age of Documentaries: What's the Best Doc of the Last 5 Years?", Marwencol was ranked No. 1 in the poll.

 In the 2012 PBS/POV online poll, "The 100 Greatest Documentaries of All Time", Marwencol was ranked No. 91 in the poll.

 In the April 22, 2013, New York article, "How Documentary Became the Most Exciting Kind of Filmmaking", Marwencol was among the films in the accompanying list, "The 20 Essential Documentaries of the Century".